alisterburt/dynamo2emClarity/README.md

 ## Known issues
 * Tomograms in which dynamo particles are defined must exist, their size is checked.
-* Tomograms in which dynamo particles are defined must be full reconstructions, not trimmed or shiften in X, Y or Z
+* Tomograms in which dynamo particles are defined must be full reconstructions, not trimmed or shifted in X, Y or Z
 * Tomograms in which dynamo particles are defined must be rotated by 90 degrees around the X axis for volume reorientation, not Y-Z flipped